 It is vital to your success as an entrepreneur to have a marketing strategy for your online course.
-It’s true – creating one can appear to be a challenging undertaking.
-How can you determine which marketing channel is the most effective for your business?
+It’s true – creating one can feel like a challenging undertaking.
+How do you determine which marketing channel is the most effective for your business?
 How do you know how to evaluate the success of your marketing campaigns?

 With the ever-changing digital landscape, you must regularly adjust your marketing strategy.
 What worked 5 years ago (or even 1 year ago!) does not guarantee the same outcome today.

 Whether you’ve already devised a strategy or are staring at a blank page, unsure where to begin, we’ll go over some helpful marketing strategies you can implement in your own business.